Artist History

 Kamakura Hanko Craftsmanship

-The History of the Japanese Hanko Stamp
+The History of the Japanese Hanko

-The culture of using HANKO Stamps originates from the 5th millennium BC Mesopotamia and made its way to Japan by the year 57 AD, although it likely arrived even earlier.
-Following the enactment of the Taiho Code-an administrative and penal code-in 701 AD, the Japanese Imperial Family began using HANKO Stamps for important contracts.
-Each emperor had a specificHANKO Stamps created exclusively for them.
-By the late Nara period around the year 750 AD, the aristocracy also began acquiring HANKO Stamps with use extending to the Samurai during the Kamakura period.
+The culture of using HANKO originates from the 5th millennium BC Mesopotamia and made its way to Japan by the year 57 AD, although it likely arrived even earlier.
+Following the enactment of the Taiho Code — an administrative and penal code — in 701 AD, the Japanese Imperial Family began using HANKO for important contracts.
+Each Emperor had a specific HANKO created exclusively for them.
+By the late Nara period around the year 750 AD, the aristocracy also began acquiring HANKO, and their use later extended to the Samurai class during the Kamakura period.

-The widespread use of Hanko across Japan was however solidified during the Meiji period (1868-1912) when a new law mandated a unified national system of certification.
-Today, the Hanko is a cultural heirloom passed down through generations and remains a crucial element for confirming 'will' and 'responsibility' for transactions between the Government, corporations and individuals.
+The widespread use of Hanko across Japan, however, was solidified during the Meiji period (1868-1912) when a new law mandated a unified national system of certification.
+Today, the Hanko is a cultural heirloom passed down through generations and remains a crucial element for confirming 'will' and 'responsibility' for transactions between the government, corporations, and individuals.

 OUR PRIDE